-Being a befriender means you would be making a real difference to someone’s life.
-Maybe you could go for a short walk, go for a tea/coffee in town, find a local activity or simply spend some time having a chat in the person’s home.
+Being a befriender means making a real difference to someone's life.
+Activities could be going for a short walk together, going for tea/coffee in the town, finding a hobby, accompanying them to college or assisting them to link into their community.
 Befrienders carry out a purely social role and do not undertake any personal care or domestic duties.
-Each match will be for 4-6 months, depending on the needs of the person.
-You can volunteer at a time that suits you.